-The tracks will all be viewed as a pseudo-3D environment by using a similar graphical look to Micro Machines 1 & 2 albeit with a more 3D angle to the background.
+The tracks will all be viewed as a pseudo-3D environment by using a similar graphical look to Micro Machines 1 & 2.
 The Gameboy's small viewing area will partially compensate for the loss of the dynamic that the 3D versions of the game enjoyed, (i.e. an inability to see around corners... which is obviously possible in 2D).
 At speeds approaching 60 frames gameplay will be fast enough to recreate the hectic feeling of the 3D version.